 Even if you don’t wear glasses or contact lenses, you should have a regular eye doctor.
 However, you may wonder whether you need to see an optometrist or an ophthalmologist.
 The experienced team at Ophthalmology Physicians & Surgeons, PC includes both types of eye doctors, which means you always get the best possible eye care.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today for complete eye care.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today for complete eye care.

 An optometrist serves as your primary care doctor for your eyes.
 The optometrists at Ophthalmology Physicians & Surgeons, PC all hold a doctor of optometry (OD) degree, which requires successful completion of a four-year postgraduate program.